mike-gill/jsRaster/README.md

 jraster
 =======

-Javascript raster tools that can be run in a browser
+Javascript raster tools that can be run in a browser.